2016 United Nations Climate Change Conference: Observers

 Observer organizations include the United Nations Systems and its specialized agencies, inter-governmental organizations (IGOs), and non-governmental organizations (NGOs).
 Observer organizations must apply and be accepted by the COP to send representatives to any meeting or presentation related to the UNFCCC.
 NGOs can be businesses, labor unions, research or academic institutes, native populations, gender-affiliated groups, youth groups, environmental activists, farmers, and agriculturists.
 Around 2,000 NGOs and 100 IGOs were admitted to the 2016 conference.
 Once an organization is admitted, they do not have to reapply for the following conference.
 Observers may submit responses, on behalf of their entire organization, relating to topics or mandates within the conference.

 Objectives of COP22

 Each COP is meant to cooperatively decide on how to deal with climate change and reduce greenhouse gas emissions.
 However, each year a different theme is chosen and focused on.
 The twenty-second session's main subjects were about water management and decarbonizing energy supplies.
-COP22 took place on 14 and 15 November during the UNFCCC in Marrakech.
+COP22 took place on 14 and 15 November during the UNFCCC in Marrakesh.
 The ways in which the Paris Agreement will be applied, as well as the agenda for negotiations, were on the agenda for COP22.
 Nik Gowing, known as a British journalist, chaired the event.